 The worst mistake to make in leading an organization is to ignore how powerful a force culture can be.
 Healthy culture creates virtuous cycles of productivity, insight, and innovation.
 Unhealthy culture steals motivation, saps productivity, and corrodes even the best-laid plans.
 Make no mistake: culture can be designed.
 Steered.
 Led.
 Culture lives "between the lines" and can’t be created by rules, policies, or procedures alone.
 Instead, it requires investing real effort in interpersonal relationships, inviting candid feedback, and protecting individuals’ and teams’ autonomy.

-I don’t believe in grassroots organizational change.
+We don’t believe in grassroots organizational change.
 It’s rare that a healthy, productive organizational culture "just happens."
 Culture must be led.
 Craft the organization’s culture and reap the benefits of every individual’s brilliance.
 Ignore culture at your great peril.